 Conversely, the Committee can Report a Bill Ought Not To Pass.
 An "unfavorable report" such as this effectively "kills" the legislation for the legislative session unless a Legislator can change this report from the floor.

 Both types of Reports are published in the House or Senate Journals, depending on the sponsor and branch of origination.
 A Bill that has its "Ought Not To Pass" report accepted will not be considered again at that legislative session unless a Legislator can successfully reverse this Report.
 Although this might be a bitter disappointment for the sponsors and supporters of the legislation, the "unfavorable report" should not be taken personally.
 Many Bills that are later signed into law received an unfavorable report the initial year they were filed.
-Generally, these Bills are reworked and refiled for consideration during the next legislative session.
-After many long hours reworking them, they are finally ready to become a law.
-Some Bills are filed year after year before they are finally ready for floor consideration
+Generally these Bills are reworked and refiled for consideration during the next legislative session.
+After many long hours reworking them they are finally ready to become a law.
+Some Bills are filed year after year before they are finally ready for floor consideration.

-Bills reported from a Committee are placed on the Orders of the Day, also called the Calendar.
-Under the section "Reports from Committee," Bills are listed by the type of Report they receive either an "Ought Not To Pass" or a "Favorable Report."
+The Readings Bills reported from a Committee are placed on the Orders of the Day, also called the Calendar.
+Under the section "Reports from Committee," Bills are listed by the type of Report they receive: either an "Ought Not To Pass" or a "Favorable Report."
 All Bills receive at least one reading when their titles are read at their introduction.
 Bills that are reported favorably are now ready for a Second Reading and floor action.
 The Bill's title is then read a second time before the appropriate legislative branch, and is now open to debate and amendment.

 Debate on a Bill's topic serves several purposes.
 It offers the sponsor a chance to communicate to other Legislators the Bill's intentions and a chance for rebuttal to Legislators who might oppose the measure.
 Oftentimes a Legislator might not fully understand the scope of a proposed Bill.
 Allowing debate on a subject matter gives Legislators the opportunity to listen to arguments to help them decide the appropriate action on a Bill.
 Finally, debate can also serve as a floor strategy for delaying action on a Bill, giving proponents or opponents an opportunity to gather support for their position.